 McRobbie also oversaw the development of The Bicentennial Strategic Plan for Indiana University, a sweeping set of strategic initiatives that guide the university’s work across all campuses leading up to IU’s 200th anniversary in 2020.
 The plan provides a roadmap for IU’s efforts to remain among the best public research universities by redoubling its commitment in key areas associated with student success, faculty development, research, economic development, international engagement, and the health of Indiana residents.

 McRobbie has also overseen one of the largest periods of renovation and construction of new facilities in Indiana University’s history.
-During his presidency, approximately 70 major facilities have been constructed or renovated, including new or renovated space for the university’s new schools.
-The total value of these projects is approaching $2 billion, and approximately 70 percent of them have been funded by private or internal university sources.
+During his presidency, more than 70 major facilities have been constructed or renovated, including new or renovated space for the university’s new schools.
+The total value of these projects exceeds $2 billion, and approximately 70 percent of them have been funded by private or internal university sources.

 McRobbie became IU’s vice president for information technology in 1997, and he led the university to national leadership in that field.
 This leadership was based on the IU Information Technology Strategic Plan, which he initiated and which is now considered a model for institutions across the nation.
 He also played a major role in the creation of the School of Informatics; directed the development of I-Light, the management of the Internet2 Abilene network and numerous other networks; and founded IU’s Pervasive Technology Laboratories, funded in 1999 by a grant of $30 million from the Lilly Endowment—then the largest research grant to IU from a private organization.
 As president, he has directed the preparation of IU’s new IT Strategic Plan.
 His efforts in information technology were recognized when he was named one of the Premier 100 IT leaders by Computerworld Magazine.